-- .1 Install to manufacturer's instructions. - .2 Provide non-conducting dielectric connections wherever jointing dissimilar metals. - .3 Route piping in orderly manner and maintain gradient.
-Route parallel and perpendicular to walls. - .4 Install piping to maintain headroom, conserve space, and not interfere with use of space. - .5 Group piping whenever practical at common elevations. - .6 Install piping to allow for expansion and contraction without stressing pipe, joints, or connected equipment. - .7 Provide clearance in hangers and from structure and other equipment for installation of insulation and access to valves and fittings. - .8 Provide access where valves and fittings are not exposed. . - .9 Install vent piping penetrating roofed areas to maintain integrity of roof assembly. - .10 Where pipe support members are welded to structural building framing, scrape, brush clean, and apply one coat of zinc rich primer to welding. - .11 Provide support for utility meters to requirements of utility companies. - .12 Prepare exposed, unfinished pipe, fittings, supports, and accessories ready for finish painting.
-Refer to Section 09 91 99. - .13 Install bell and spigot pipe with bell end upstream. - .14 Install valves with stems upright or horizontal, not inverted. - .15 Pipe vents from gas pressure reducing valves to outdoors and terminate in weather proof hood. - .16 Install water piping to ASME B31.9. - .17 Sleeve pipes passing through partitions, walls and floors. - .18 Inserts: - .1 Provide inserts for placement in concrete formwork. - .2 Provide inserts for suspending hangers from reinforced concrete slabs and sides of reinforced concrete beams. - .3 Provide hooked rod to concrete reinforcement section for inserts carrying pipe over 100 mm. - .4 Where concrete slabs form finished ceiling, locate inserts flush with slab surface.
+.1 Install to manufacturer's instructions.

+- .2 Provide non-conducting dielectric connections wherever jointing dissimilar metals. - .3 Route piping in orderly manner and maintain gradient.
+Route parallel and perpendicular to walls. - .4 Install piping to maintain headroom, conserve space, and not interfere with use of space. - .5 Group piping whenever practical at common elevations. - .6 Install piping to allow for expansion and contraction without stressing pipe, joints, or connected equipment.
+Refer to Section 23 05 16. - .7 Provide clearance in hangers and from structure and other equipment for installation of insulation and access to valves and fittings.
+Refer to Section 23 07 19. - .8 Provide access where valves and fittings are not exposed.
+Coordinate size and location of access doors with Section 08 31 13. - .9 Establish elevations of buried piping outside the building to ensure not less than 1.0 m of cover. - .10 Install vent piping penetrating roofed areas to maintain integrity of roof assembly - .11 Where pipe support members are welded to structural building framing, scrape, brush clean, and apply one coat of zinc rich primer to welding. - .12 Provide support for utility meters to requirements of utility companies. - .13 Prepare exposed, unfinished pipe, fittings, supports, and accessories ready for finish painting.
+Refer to Section 09 91 10. - .14 Excavate to Sections 31 23 18 and 31 23 23 for work of this Section. - .15 Backfill to Sections 31 23 16 and 31 23 23 for work of this Section. - .16 Install bell and spigot pipe with bell end upstream. - .17 Install valves with stems upright or horizontal, not inverted. - .18 Pipe vents from gas pressure reducing valves to outdoors and terminate in weather proof hood. - .19 Install water piping to ASME B31.9. - .20 Sleeve pipes passing through partitions, walls and floors. - .21 Inserts: - .1 Provide inserts for placement in concrete formwork. - .2 Provide inserts for suspending hangers from reinforced concrete slabs and sides of reinforced concrete beams.

-- .5 Where inserts are omitted, drill through concrete slab from below and provide through-bolt with recessed square steel plate and nut above flush with top of recessed into and grouted flush with slab. - .19 Pipe Hangers and Supports: - .1 Install to ASTM B31.9 ASTM F708 and MSS SP89. - .2 Support horizontal piping as scheduled. - .3 Install hangers to provide minimum 15 mm space between finished covering and adjacent work. - .4 Place hangers within 300 mm of each horizontal elbow. - .5 Use hangers with 40 mm minimum vertical adjustment.
-Design hangers for pipe movement without disengagement of supported pipe. - .6 Support vertical piping at every floor.
-Support riser piping independently of connected horizontal piping. - .7 Where several pipes can be installed in parallel and at same elevation, provide multiple or trapeze hangers. - .8 Provide copper plated hangers and supports for copper piping. - .9 Prime coat exposed steel hangers and supports. - .10 Hangers and supports located in crawl spaces, pipe shafts, and suspended ceiling spaces are not considered exposed. - .11 Provide hangers adjacent to motor driven equipment with vibration isolation. - .12 Support cast iron drainage piping at every joint.
+- .3 Provide hooked rod to concrete reinforcement section for inserts carrying pipe over 100 mm. - .4 Where concrete slabs form finished ceiling, locate inserts flush with slab surface. - .5 Where inserts are omitted, drill through concrete slab from below and provide through-bolt with recessed square steel plate and nut above flush with top of recessed into and grouted flush with slab. - .22 Pipe Hangers and Supports: - .1 Install to ASTM B31.9 ASTM F708 and MSS SP89. - .2 Support horizontal piping as scheduled. - .3 Install hangers to provide minimum 15 mm space between finished covering and adjacent work. - .4 Place hangers within 300 mm of each horizontal elbow. - .5 Use hangers with 40 mm minimum vertical adjustment.
+Design hangers for pipe movement without disengagement of supported pipe. - .6 Support vertical piping at every other floor.
+Support riser piping independently of connected horizontal piping. - .7 Where several pipes can be installed in parallel and at same elevation, provide multiple or trapeze hangers. - .8 Provide copper plated hangers and supports for copper piping sheet lead packing between hanger or support and piping. - .9 Prime coat exposed steel hangers and supports.
+Refer to Section 09 91 10.
+Hangers and supports located in crawl spaces, pipe shafts, and suspended ceiling spaces are not considered exposed. - .10 Provide hangers adjacent to motor driven equipment with vibration isolation; refer to Section 23 05 48. - .11 Support cast iron drainage piping at every joint.